-He moved to Los Angeles, California in 1976, and briefly entertained the idea of becoming a film director, attending USC’s film school.
-Changing courses, he was trained as a Hellerwork Practitioner by Joseph Heller in 1981, and set up his practice in structural integration and deep-tissue bodywork in Los Angeles.
+Dr. Griffes graduated from Nova High School in Ft.
+Lauderdale, Florida in 1971 and attended Eckerd College in St. Petersburg, Florida, where he earned a B.A. in Theatre Arts, with a minor in filmmaking.
+He moved to Los Angeles, California in 1976, where he briefly entertained the idea of becoming a film director, attending the USC film school.
+Changing course, he was trained as a Hellerwork Practitioner by Joseph Heller in 1981, and set up his practice in structural integration and deep-tissue bodywork in L.A.